vedranbe/random-post-block/README.md

-# random-post-block
+# Random post Gutenberg block
-Random post Gutenberg block
+Random post from your WP database.
+Options to choose image ratios and text lengths.